 Resource Extraction Regulatory Review (RERR)

-Changes for new resource extraction operations will take effect on Sept.
+Changes for new resource extraction operations took effect on Sept.
 30, 2023.
 These changes balance the economic benefits of sand and gravel (aggregate) extraction with the need to protect the environment and residents’ quality of life.

 Resource extraction is important.
 It creates jobs, provides the resources needed to build things like roads, and help pay for community services with a levy.
 But some residents expressed concerns with loud noise, hours of operation, air and water quality, traffic, and impacts to livestock.
 The changes considered and reflected this input.